PhilipVigus/Learning-Notes/interview-questions.md

 #### Concepts

-Evaluate the benefits and drawbacks of convention over configuration.
+1. Evaluate the benefits and drawbacks of convention over configuration.

+- Benefits

+  - Fewer decisions
+  - Quicker results
+  - More productivity

+- Drawbacks
+  - Conflicts with other design philosophies
+  - Okay as long as what you want to do fits with their conventions
+  - Less, more difficult to achieve customisation

-Describe the primary aspects of Rails that utilize this idiom.
+2. Describe the primary aspects of Rails that utilize this idiom.

+- The file and project structure
+- CRUD routes and links to controllers and their methods
+- Links between table names and model classes
+- Class names in general
+- Autoloading of class definitions

-Describe the asset pipeline.
+3. Describe the asset pipeline.

+- Concatenates, minifise/compresses JavaScript and CSS assets
+- Provides preprocessers to write these assets in other languages such as SASS, Coffeescript and ERB

-Discuss the meaning of skinny controllers over fat controllers and skinny models over fat models and mechanisms to address these.
+4. Discuss the meaning of skinny controllers over fat controllers and skinny models over fat models and mechanisms to address these.

 ### Rails MVC s